The Greatest Battle Lies Within

 And he could undo it all now, if he but moved his hand a mere grass-blade’s width more.

-The old bitterness, jealousy, simmering anger that he’s slowly conquered one by one with every past trial rose with a fresh vengeance in his chest, tightening like they wanted to crush his heart in on itself from the inside.
+The old bitterness, pride, jealousy, simmering anger that he’d slowly conquered one by one with every past trial rose with a fresh vengeance in his chest, tightening like they wanted to crush his heart in on itself from the inside.

 He knew it was wrong, deep down in the soul of his being.
 But darkness crept back in to even his soul now, standing at the door, waiting for only his hand—his one second of permission to let it come pouring in like a poison he’d never escape.